Team-Swamp/conventions/README.md

 private Object _secondVariableExample;
 ```

-**Public variable** names are written in lowerCamelCase.
+**Public variable** names are written in camelCasing.
 ```cs
 public Object variableExample;
 ```

-**Readonly variable** names are written the same as public variables so in lowerCamelCase.
+**Readonly variable** names are written the same as public variables so in camelCasing.
 ```cs
 public readonly Object variableExample;
 ```